 - It ensures only those who have pre-registered to the service have access to your content (unless you also offer guest access, without a need to login to the library or archive service, to some content) and as such the person is now known to the system and the system can provide added functionality and services as a result.
-It provides a significant measure of security of access to your systems and prevents unauthorised persons gaining access to valued content.
+It provides a significant measure of security of access to your systems and prevents unauthorized persons gaining access to valued content.

-- It increases the opportunity for end users to do more for themselves, avoids staff having to deal with questions and requests that the end user can carry out, once that person is known and authenticated to the system.
+- It increases the opportunity for patrons / end users to do more for themselves, avoids staff having to deal with questions and requests that the end user can carry out, once that person is known and authenticated to the system.

 Get to know the Terminology

 The terminology used is full of acronyms and for the non-technical person may be confusing.
 The acronyms used and the different concepts applied to the set-up of users are often not understood.
-Much depends on whether the system being implemented is installed on in house servers (referred to as being “behind the firewall” or is to be implemented in a Data Centre external to the organisation or in the Cloud.
+Much depends on whether the system being implemented is installed on in house servers (referred to as being “behind the firewall” or is to be implemented in a Data Center external to the organization or in the Cloud.

 The most common terms and abbreviations used are: